Fakerallen/thingpark-iot-flow-js-driver/README.md

 format therefore the `driver.type` must be set to this value.

 In addition, we declare `driver.description` equal to `An example driver that is able to decode/encode data from temperature and humidity sensors with a pulse counter`.
 This allows the user to see a brief description of the driver.
 Be careful, this driver description differs from the NPM property `description` (which is described below), this one provides a full description and can be longer than the short friendly name of the driver.

+In order to protect your driver code from being visible, you can declare `driver.private` to be `true`, else your driver code is visible in our platform.

 This driver also declares that it will extract 3 points which are: `temperature`, `humidity` and `pulseCounter`.